Hendy/umbraco-look/README.md

 		AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue")

 		// none of these tags must be present
-		// ('not' always takes priority, any query contradictions will return an empty result with message) NotTags = TagQuery.MakeTags("colour:black"),
+		// ('not' always takes priority - any query contradictions will return an empty result with message) NotTags = TagQuery.MakeTags("colour:black"),

 		// request facet counts for all tags in the following groups